popiang/jonas_react/the-wild-oasis_01/note.md

 1. npm install react-hook-form@7
 2. in Cabins.jsx, add showForm state
-3. add Button component Add New Cabin and onClick toggle showForm
+3. add Button component Add New Cabin and onClick toggle showForm in the same row with CabinTable
 4. showForm && CreateCabinForm
 5. in CreateCabinForm, use useForm(), distructure to register & handleSubmit
 6. in the form, in every Input, add {...register("the Input ID")}